Andrew-Tsegaye/bankist-app/README.md

 ![Mapty App](https://i.imgur.com/c2me9o8.png)

+## Features

+- Ability to Login and Close account
+- Ability to transfer money
+- Ability to deposite and withdrawal money
+- Ability to sort cash transaction in order
+- Cross platform

 - Testing the App Locally
 Once you've built the app, you may test it locally by running npm run preview command.